lunayuehuang/Catboost/README.md

 There are many different ways to perform hyperparameter tuning.
 Often, people will search through a set of combinations systematically to see what gives the best results.
 We'll take a simpler, more manual approach to build our intuition on how these parameters affect our model.

-First define a new model with the following parameters:
+First, define a new model with the following parameters:

 ```
 params = {"iterations": 1000,